FOREX-Dollar steadies, eyes on U.S. retail sales

 Benson noted that credit card use data had been poor, suggesting the risks might be to the downside - threatening both record high U.S. equity markets and the dollar.

-With moves minimal in early European trade on Friday, the Aussie was down 0.3 percent at $0.7695.
+With moves minimal in early European trade on Friday, the Aussie was down 0.1 percent.

 The U.S. dollar, flat on the day, was down 0.3 percent on the week against the basket of currencies used to measure its broader strength, while grinding out a small gain against the yen.
 It was marginally lower on the day against the euro, against which it has fallen half a percent this week.

-Britain's pound remains under pressure, but has so far held steady in the face of the UK government bond market's flirtation with negative yields this week.
+Britain's pound remains under pressure, but has so far proved immune - or at least steady - in the face of the UK government bond market's flirtation with negative yields this week.

 "Markets continue to gorge themselves on easy money," said Societe Generale strategist Kit Juckes.